-- j These must be fitted at all high points where air will naturally collect and must be sited to allow complete draining of the system. - k A filling point must be fitted, in accordance with local water authority requirements. - m The installation must be designed to work with flow temperatures of up to 110 $^{\circ}$ C. Ill components of the system must be suitable for a working pressure of 3 bar and a temperature of 110 $^{\circ}$ C. Care should be taken in making all connections that the risk of leakage is minimised.
+- (v) There must be no permanent connection of mains water to the boiler system. - (vi) The installation must be designed to work with flow temperatures of up to 110 °C. All components of the system including the heat exchanger of the indirect cylinder must be suitable for a working pressure of 3 bar and a temperature of 110 °C. Care should be taken in making all connections that the risk of leakage is minimised.